-The revised and implemented Custody & Court Operations Manual (CCOM) 8000 -Inmates with Disabilities states, "Staff shall ensure that an inmate's assistive device or tapping cane is transported with the inmate whenever the inmate is transferred in between facilities, to court, or other outside appointment.
+The Expert previously noted that the revised and implemented Custody & Court Operations Manual (CCOM) 8000 - Inmates with Disabilities states, "Staff shall ensure that an inmate's assistive device or tapping cane is transported with the inmate whenever the inmate is transferred in between facilities, to court, or other outside appointment.
 The assistive device will be available to the inmate at all times (absent a specific security concern that is documented)."